gerryats/php-stripe/README.md

 # UPDATE
 ====================
-I will be working on updating this library over the next few weeks to get it on par with all of Stripes newest features.
+I will be working on updating this library over the next few Months to get it on par with all of Stripes newest features.

 Big thanks to @bcessa for starting & sharing this project, as many of you I have used this library countless times.